1976–77 South-West Indian Ocean cyclone season: Tropical Cyclone Fifi

 Cyclone Fifi passed west of Réunion on February 6, bringing four days' of rainfall that reached 656 mm.
 Flooding damaged crops and roads, and one person died while attempting to cross an inundated road.

+Tropical Depression Gilda

+The cyclone entered the basin on December 4, dissipating on December 9.

 Severe Tropical Storm Hervea

 The storm passed just south of Agaléga, dropping 147 mm of rainfall.

+Intense Tropical Cyclone Jack–Io

+The strongest storm of the season, the cyclone stayed out to sea for the time it existed.